Skip to content

 The firm represented a design-build contractor in arbitration related to cost overruns and delays caused by the state’s failure to acquire essential land for a critical project component.
 The case was heard before a three-arbitrator panel.
 After nine days of hearings and testimony from 15 witnesses, the panel ruled in favor of the firm’s client, awarding a total of $3.25 million.

-Counsel: P. Randolph Finch Jr.Kelly A. Floyd , and Thomas E. Diamond
+Counsel: P. Randolph Finch Jr.Louis J. Blum , and Thomas E. Diamond

 Bridge Builder v.
 Subcontractor